keisentraut/awattar-statistics/README.md

 There is a new, very interesting offer in Germany for a dynamic power contract.
 The company is called [aWATTar](https://www.awattar.de) and offers an HOURLY tariff which is based on the EPEX Spot Day-Ahead price.
 I don't have a smart meter yet and only know my yearly power consumption.
+So I wasn't able to use the [Lohnt sich aWATTar?](https://github.com/foscoj/lohnt-sich-awattar) project.

 I wanted to be able to get some rough idea about the expected costs of aWATTar HOURLY and therefore I created this visualization script.

 # Data Source

 The source of this data is the official (German) [aWATTar API](https://www.awattar.de/services/api).
+**Please note that this price is without VAT.**
+So you will need to add 19% in order to get the actual prices for customers.

 All data is only collected once and then cached.
-For convenience, this repository comes with the pre-downloaded data from 2013-12-22 until 2020-09-07.
+For convenience, this repository comes with the pre-downloaded data from ```2013-12-22``` until ```2020-09-07```.

 # Usage

 In order to get the latest daily data, please run ```./awattar-statistics.py update``` first.
 This will download and append the missing data to the file ```historical-data.txt```.

-Then run ```./awattar-statistics.py calculate``` which will create all the files and
+Then run ```./awattar-statistics.py calculate``` which will create all the files and visualizations.
+This will take a few minutes of generation.

 # Output